scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 The BYU EDIF Tools have limitations that motivate the development of SpyDrNet.
 First, the framework of the BYU EDIF Tools is closely tied to the EDIF netlist format, which makes it challenging to use with alternate netlist formats.
 Second, the BYU EDIF Tools are primarily intended for use with netlists targeting specific FPGAs.
-Finally, though not a limitation per se, the BYU EDIF Tools are written in Java and mitgrating to Python is a motivating factor.
+Finally, though not a limitation per se, the BYU EDIF Tools are written in Java and migrating to Python is a motivating factor.

 SpyDrNet aims to provide a framework that is netlist format independent and generalized for use in a wide variety of applications.
 Tools with functionality similar to SpyDrNet exist, but they tend to be tied to a specific device,